There’s been plenty of doom and gloom content about COVID-19—and rightfully so. This is a serious problem that won’t be disappearing any time soon.

 “Millions of people will get the chance to experience days without long commutes or the harsh inflexibility of not being able to stay close to home when a family member is sick… This might be a chance for a great reset in terms of how we work.”

-Discussions about the future of work and the benefits of working from home often revolve around the employee experience.
+Discussions about the future of work and the benefits of working from home often revolve around employee wellbeing.
 How can remote work make employees more productive, engaged, and satisfied?

-But if we’re looking for a light at the end of the COVID-19 tunnel, the value of remote work isn’t just in its employee experience benefits—it’s in the ability to distribute talent more widely.
+But if we’re looking for a light at the end of the COVID-19 tunnel, the value of remote work isn’t just in employee wellbeing—it’s in the ability to distribute talent more widely.

 Even as remote work goes mainstream, studies still show that tech innovation and employment is highly concentrated in the United States.
 A 2019 report from the Information Technology & Innovation Foundation found that 90% of innovation sector employment growth over the last 15 years was generated in five major cities—Seattle, Boston, San Francisco, and San Jose.

-If you go the extra mile to embrace a distributed workforce, you’ll unlock a win-win scenario for your business and a talent pool largely disrupted by COVID-19.
-On your end, you’ll widen your pool of potential candidates and give yourself an opportunity to create an engineering team full of the best possible talent.
+If you go the extra mile to embrace a distributed engineering team, you’ll unlock a win-win scenario for your business and a talent pool largely disrupted by COVID-19.
+On your end, you’ll widen your pool of potential candidates and give yourself an opportunity to create a distributed engineering team full of the best possible talent.
 And on the job seeker side, displaced workers around the country will have much more opportunities to apply for the best openings no matter where they live.

-The aftermath of COVID-19 will require tech hiring teams to adapt to the remote work revolution.
+The aftermath of COVID-19 will require technical recruiting teams to adapt to the remote work revolution and implement remote work policies for their employee wellbeing.
 That means supporting fully remote candidates, not just work from home benefits for on-site hires.
-This introduces a number of new hiring challenges, but we’ve built the Codility platform to help you work through them.
+This introduces a number of new technical recruiting challenges, but we’ve built the Codility platform to help you work through them and build a distributed engineering team.
 Our platform consists of:

-- CodeCheck: Design role-specific online skills assessments to screen candidates remotely.
+- CodeCheck: Design role-specific online programming tests to screen candidates remotely.

 - CodeLive: Host live technical interviews remotely via a shared editor using a range of templates and whiteboards.